Shipeasy

 Advanced use cases

 Every primitive on its own is documented in its own section.
-This page is about the seams — the workflows that only exist because flags, configs, killswitches, experiments, metrics, alerts and feedback share one SDK, one API and one project.
+This page is about the seams — the workflows that only exist because flags, configs, killswitches, metrics, alerts and feedback share one SDK, one API and one project.
 Each pattern below states the problem, the approach, and which primitives it wires together.
 Follow the links for the step-by-step version.

 Roll a feature out to new tenants automatically